vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam.md

 <details><summary>English</summary>

-Elsewhere the same is stated thus:
+Elsewhere (unidentified) the same is stated thus:

 > "The profession of the Satvatas
 > is to clean up the sanctuaries of the Deity